isieo/adbFS/README.md

 Create a mount point if needed (e.g. in your home directory)

     mkdir ~/droid

+Until i fix the startup bug, before mounting you need to run adb once to start the daemon.

+    adb shell ls

 You can now mount your device from the platform-tools dir:

     ./adbfs ~/droid